edmund-leibert/the-vault/the-vault/src/🔴 Academic/📚 Educational Resources/🗒️ .NET/Miscellaneous Notes.md

 #card

 **.NET** is a free, cross-platform, [open-source developer platform](https://github.com/dotnet/core) for building [many kinds of applications](https://learn.microsoft.com/en-us/dotnet/core/apps).
 It can run programs written in [multiple languages](https://learn.microsoft.com/en-us/dotnet/fundamentals/languages), with [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) being the most popular.
-It relies on a [high-performance](https://devblogs.microsoft.com/dotnet/category/performance/) runtime that is used in production by many [high-scale apps](https://devblogs.microsoft.com/dotnet/category/developer-stories/).
+It relies on a [high-performance](https://devblogs.microsoft.com/dotnet/category/performance/) runtime that is used in production by many [high-scale apps](https://devblogs.microsoft.com/dotnet/category/developer-stories/). [@genevievewarrenIntroductionNETNET2024]

 ⌂
 <br>﹈<br>

 ﹇<br>
+What is **DocTo**?

+#card #🔴-academic/📚-educational-resources/discipline/computer-science/technologies/docto

+**DocTo** is a simple utility for converting a Microsoft Word Document ‘.doc’ and Microsoft Excel ‘.xls’ files to any other supported format such as `.txt`, `.csv`, `.rtf`, and `.pdf`. [@tobyallenDocToXLSTo]

+It additionally has the following features:
+- Can also be used to convert `.txt`, `.rtf`, `.csv` to `.doc`, `.xls` or `.pdf` format.
+- Can be used to convert older word documents to latest format.

+> [!CAUTION]+ Warning
+> Must have Microsoft Word or Excel installed on host machine.

+⌂
+<br>﹈<br>

+﹇<br>
-Using the [DocTo](https://github.com/tobya/DocTo) library, how can I export a .docx to a .pdf in the command line?
+Using the [DocTo](https://github.com/tobya/DocTo) library, how can I export a `.docx` to a `.pdf` in the command line? [@tobyallenDocToXLSTo]

-#card
+#card #🔴-academic/📚-educational-resources/discipline/computer-science/technologies/docto

 ```pwsh
 docto -f C:\Directory\MyFile.doc -O "C:\Output Directory\MyTextFile.pdf" -T wdFormatPDF